Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 Actually, classic push notifications are getting banned by Google Chrome more often each day, and they aren’t available on iOS devices.

-Mobile VS Desktop formats
+Mobile vs desktop formats

 Pop-up and interstitial ads mechanics